krmnn/krmnn/README.md

   - for IXPs building monitoring components like prometheus exporters
   - for Webshops using Zope, Flask, FastAPI, Nodejs, Typescript
 - **Observability** (Monitoring, Logging, Tracing)
-  - Prometheus, Prometheus Federations, Grafana, VictoriaMetrics for scraping, storing and visualizing system- and business-metrics
+  - Prometheus, Prometheus Federations, Grafana, VictoriaMetrics for scraping, storing and visualizing large amounts of system metrics
-  - Elasticsearch/Opensearch + vector.dev for scrapiong, storing, searching and visualizing large amounts logs
+  - Vector.dev and Elasticsearch/Opensearch for scrapiong, storing, searching and visualizing large amounts of system- and business logs
   - Nagios, Icinga for legacy environments

 I currently work for [@idealo](https://github.com/idealo) on observability topics.